Penguin (film): Development

 "I was glued by the narration of Eashvar.
 I'm not only playing a mother in the film, but she is also pregnant so the role was even more challenging.
 Though Mahanati was a proper female-centric film, it wasn't a direct Tamil film so when I was looking for the right project in Tamil, Eashvar came up with this script and I completely loved it.
 Only during interviews, I realised that playing a pregnant woman is a big deal".

 — Keerthy Suresh, in an interview with Firstpost.

 In August 2019, it was announced that Keerthy Suresh had signed on an untitled "mystery thriller" film to be produced by Karthik Subbaraj under his banner Stone Bench Films, and directed by debutant Eashvar Karthic.
-The film, which was Stone Bench Films' third production venture, was also produced by Kaarthekeyen Santhanam, Sudhan Sundaram and Jayaram under the banner Passion Studios.
-It was also marked as Keerthy's second female-centric film, after her performance in Mahanati (2018), which received critical acclaim.
+The film, which was Stone Bench's third production venture, was also produced by Kaarthekeyen Santhanam, Sudhan Sundaram and Jayaram under the banner Passion Studios.
+It also marked as Keerthy's second female-centric film, after her performance in Mahanati (2018), which received critical acclaim.
 Eashvar wrote the script of the film within a span of 18 days.
 The film was launched as a Tamil and Telugu bilingual; however, the Telugu version was dropped in favor of a dubbed release.

 The film's technical crew members included Santhosh Narayanan as the film's composer, Karthik Palani was chosen to handle the cinematography, whereas Anil Krish took in charge of editing the film.
 Karthik Palani assisted Tirru, before making his debut as the cinematographer in the film, he stated the preparation work took around three months, further adding that the fairly limited time allotted for shooting, did help in a cause, despite the unpredictable weather.
 He also experimented with camera angles which he stated that no recent Tamil film has had as many wide shots.

 On 17 October 2019, the makers unveiled the first look of the film, revealing the title as Penguin.
 The first look features Keerthy playing a pregnant woman in the film.
 Keerthy, in an interview with Scroll.in, described the film as "an emotional thriller, which is mostly about motherhood and the bond between mother and son.
 It's about the trauma she experiences when she loses her son.
 The whole story is set over four days, during which she tries to find her son."
 Apart from Keerthy, the film features Linga and Madhampatty Rangaraj in pivotal roles in addition to several newcomers.